apollographql/apollo-link/docs/source/index.md

 description: Apollo Link is a standard interface for modifying control flow of GraphQL requests and fetching GraphQL results.
 ---

 This is the official guide for getting started with Apollo Link in your application.
 Apollo Link is a simple yet powerful way to describe how you want to get the result of a GraphQL operation, and what you want to do with the results.
+You've probably come across "middleware" that might transform a request and its result: Apollo Link is an abstraction that's meant to solve similar problems in a much more flexible and elegant way.

 You can use Apollo Link with Apollo Client, `graphql-tools` schema stitching, GraphiQL, and even as a standalone client, allowing you to reuse the same authorization, error handling, and control flow across all of your GraphQL fetching.

+<h2 id="introduction">Introduction</h2>

+In a few words, Apollo Links are chainable "units" that you can snap together to define how each GraphQL request is handled by your GraphQL client.
+When you fire a GraphQL request, each Link's functionality is applied one after another.
+This allows you to control the request lifecycle in a way that makes sense for your application.
+For example, Links can provide [retrying](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-retry), [polling](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-polling), [batching](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-batch), etc.

+If you're new to Apollo Link, you should read the [concepts guide](https://www.apollographql.com/docs/link/overview.html) which explains the motivation behind the package and its different pieces.
+The original [blog post](https://dev-blog.apollodata.com/apollo-link-the-modular-graphql-network-stack-3b6d5fcf9244) for the project is also a great first resource.

 <h2 id="installation">Installation</h2>